Unaccompanied homeless children - advice

 - placement of the child in an approved voluntary home based care placement; or

 - issuing a protection application and applying for an interim or final protection order.

 If the homeless child under 16 years is subject to a protection order, Child Protection is responsible for monitoring the child and implementing a plan to address the identified issues.

 Considerations for good practice

-All reports received with regards to unaccompanied homeless children need to be considered in line with the best interests case practice model.
+All reports received with regards to unaccompanied homeless children need to be considered in line with the SAFER children framework.
 It is sometimes the case that the focus on the presenting issue of homelessness may detract from a more holistic approach to assessment, taking into account a child’s emotional and developmental needs.
 This is particularly pertinent in the case of children under the age of 16 years.

 Homelessness in itself does not constitute a ground for being at risk of harm pursuant to s.
 162 of the CYFA.
 However, it can raise concerns about the child’s safety and wellbeing.

 Reports received by Child Protection in relation to unaccompanied homeless children aged 16-17 years will be assessed on their merits and proceed to protective investigation if the child is considered to be at risk of significant harm or in need of protection.
 For this older group, it is unlikely that legal action or protection orders will be pursued, and joint casework with support services will follow most cases.

 In relation to reports received concerning children under the age of 16 years, the priority and timing of the child protection investigation will be determined by the child protection practitioner, in consultation with their supervisor, consistent with investigation policy.